Today20092/tampashutterwebsite/content/aboutme/_index.md

 <style>
 p.ex1 {
-  max-width: 50%;
+  max-width: auto;
 }
 </style>

-<p class="ex1" style="margin-left:20rem;margin-right20rem,max-width;50%"> My name is Ayoub.
+<p class="ex1" > My name is Ayoub.
 I got into photography in 2019 when I bought my professional camera, a Sony A6400, which I still use to this day.
 I have since upgraded my lens and tremendously upgraded my knowledge.
 I started off with making youtube videos for myself, but then once I was making music I thought that I could make <a href="https://www.youtube.com/@pieshelpfuloven2864">music videos</a> for myself and for friends, which I did.
-Currently, I am working on creating MACE, a spicy preworkout, and in that process I have been making <a href="https://www.instagram.com/gorillagarnish/">gym videos and edits</a> and that is when I started TampaShutter too.
+Currently, I am working on creating MACE, the greatest spicy preworkout, and in that process I have been making <a href="https://www.instagram.com/gorillagarnish/">gym videos & edits</a> & that is when I started TampaShutter too.
+I strive to create new things that inspire & influence the best in others.